craftercms/docs/source/by-role/developer/common/content-modeling/content-modeling.rst

 - **SEO Optimization**
   Search Engine Optimization is extremely valuable.
-In addition to the content your users get, most search engines look for and leverage specific types of metadata to help them understand the intent and audience fo the content.
+In addition to the content your users get, most search engines look for and leverage specific types of metadata to help them understand the intent and audience of the content.
 Add specific fields to support SEO directly within your models like the following:

   - Meta Titles and Descriptions